What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 97. Determine lessons learned: together with the team, determine what lessons can be learned from the first AI implementation.
 Summarize them on an A4 sheet.

-98. Link the AI findings back to client: together with the Product Owner, talk to the client and link back the AI findings so far.
+98. Link the AI findings back to the client: together with the Product Owner, talk to the client and link back the AI findings so far.

 99. Repeat step 81: now start automating other decisions with machine learning.
 Sharpen your vision for AI.

-100. Define the new organization: all key decisions are now supported with Business Intelligence dashboards, reports or machine learning.
+100. Define the new organization: all key decisions are now supported with Business Intelligence dashboards, reports, or machine learning.
 Do you need more or fewer employees now?
 Where can you downsize and where do you need to axe?
 Together with the board and management, define what the organization will look like in the future.
 Make a social plan.

 101. Sign up for the Dutch BI & Data Science Award: every other year we organize this award for the Smartest Organization in the Netherlands where data-driven working is the norm.